 - the condition of the structure of the premises – cleanliness, repair, layout, lighting, ventilation and other facilities

-- how food safety is managed and documented – using a system such as Safer food, better business or Safe Catering
+- how food safety is managed and documented – using a system such as Safer food, better business or Better Business for All Safe Food Pack

 You can do this by showing that: